josf/remote-emacs/README.md

 ## Dependencies

-`magit` requires Emacs version 24.4 or later.
+`magit` and `clj-refactor` require Emacs version 24.4 or later.
+These are now commented out of the `Cask` file.
+If you have 24.4 or later, you can uncomment and use.

 ## The files